 - Chronic – such as migraines or epilepsy

-Contact DSS if you are unsure whether your disability qualifies you for any of the help that is offered.
+Contact AES if you are unsure whether your disability qualifies you for any of the help that is offered.

-DSS has many programs in place (such as notetaking, exam accommodation, and assistive technology), as well as awards, grants and loans to help you lower barriers, so that you can focus on meeting your fellow students and completing your coursework.
-Students registered with DSS may access these programs.
+AES has many programs in place (such as notetaking, exam accommodation, and assistive technology), as well as awards, grants and loans to help you lower barriers, so that you can focus on meeting your fellow students and completing your coursework.
+Students registered with AES may access these programs.

-If you wish to register with DSS or if you are experiencing academic difficulties and are concerned they may be due to a disability or have encountered a medical issue or injury, contact DDS.
-Near the beginning of the school year there could be a waiting list to get an appointment with DSS.
+If you wish to register with AES or if you are experiencing academic difficulties and are concerned they may be due to a disability or have encountered a medical issue or injury, contact AES.
+Near the beginning of the school year there could be a waiting list to get an appointment with AES.
 Consider attending a 15-minute drop in advising session.
 For up-to-date information on the times and days, please visit their website.

 Keep in mind that there is a fee for assessment; however, as a student, you can apply for a grant to help cover this cost.
-If you require a doctor’s note, consider visiting (or establishing) a family doctor at Student Health Services here on campus.
-Student Health Services offers multi-disciplinary services for students and their families with a convenient location on the 4th floor of Place Riel.
+If you require a doctor’s note, consider visiting (or establishing) a family doctor at Student Wellness Centre here on campus.
+The Student Wellness Centre offers multi-disciplinary services for students and their families with a convenient location on the 4th floor of Place Riel.